At Your School

-Current EdVenture partners include Alderwood, Birchwood, Carl Cozier, Cordata, Roosevelt, and Sunnyland elementary schools in the Bellingham school district.
+Current EdVenture partners include Alderwood, Birchwood, Carl Cozier, Cordata, and Sunnyland elementary schools in the Bellingham school district.
 The EdVentures outdoor-learning program is supported by the vision and generosity of the Whatcom Community Foundation and Washington State No Child Left Inside initiative.

 Scheduling / Questions

 Interested in EdVentures at your school?
-Contact Program Coordinator, Meredith Hayes: email@example.com.
+Contact: email@example.com.

 SEED (Student Environmental Education & Discovery)

-SEED (Student Environmental Education & Discovery) is a collaborative project with Wild Whatcom and the Bellingham Schools Life Skills Program, and the EBD (Emotionally/Behaviorally Disabled) “BRIDGES” program, funded through the generosity and vision of the Chuckanut Health Foundation.
+SEED (Student Environmental Education & Discovery) is a collaborative project with Wild Whatcom, Bellingham Schools Life Skills Program, and the EBD (Emotionally/Behaviorally Disabled) “BRIDGES” program, funded through the generosity and vision of the Chuckanut Health Foundation.

 With weekly outings, SEED provides meaningful outdoor experiences to students with disabilities who otherwise rarely have opportunities to use nature-based experiences as a tool for growth and development.
 Students explore nature and learn to feel comfortable in new environments, while strengthening capacities in a variety of areas such as: